keithws/contentful-sync-cli/README.md

-	"initial": null, // set to true to delete local data files and sync "resolveLinks": true, // links from entries to other entries and assets will also be resolved "type": "all", // OR Asset, Entry, Deletion, DeletedAsset, or DeletedEntry "content_type": null, // type must be Entry
+	"initial": null, // set to true to delete local data files and sync "resolveLinks": true, // links from entries to other entries and assets will also be resolved "type": "all", // OR Asset, Entry, Deletion, DeletedAsset, or DeletedEntry "content_type": null, // type must be Entry,
-}
+	"host": null, // API host, defaults to preview.contentful.com unless NODE_ENV is production }
 ```

 ## Todo

-* add tests
-* save assets to disk
-* delete deletedAssets from disk
-* add command line option to limit entries to one locale
+* test for deleted records
 * a progress indicator

 ## Change Log

+March 3, 2017 – v2.0.0_

+* fetches from Content Preview API by default
+    * unless NODE_ENV === production
+* API host may now be specified in the `host` option for #fetch()
+* changed file format to include all locales
+* added library that mirrors the official Contentful Client API
+    * pulls data from local storage
+    * added option to request a specific locale
+    * added option to set a list of fallback locales
+    * resolves one level of linked entries or assets
+    * supports include option for additional levels
+* saves asset records to disk
+* removes deleted asset records from disk
+* added test for initial sync
+* added test for continued sync

 _February 13, 2017 – v1.1.0_